xxmathias/librepods/CONTRIBUTING.md

-# Welcome to AirPods Like Normal contributing guide <!-- omit in toc -->
+# Welcome to LibrePods contributing guide <!-- omit in toc -->

-Thank you for considering a contribution to AirPods Like Normal!
+Thank you for considering a contribution to LibrePods!
 Your support helps bring Apple-exclusive AirPods features to Linux and Android.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectful.